S-H-A-R-I-N-G stands for “Sending Hope And Rebuilding Into National Goals”, a 508 (c)(1)(a) Spiritual And

-Humanitarian Organization dedicated to providing a Micro Learning Platform for global connectivity.
+Humanitarian Organization dedicated to providing Community Trusts for global connectivity.
 Their goal is to level the playing field and raise the standard of human experience for all nations by eliminating poverty and sickness.
 Their education is focused on Social Entrepreneurship; specializing in businesses that solve community problems and address pandemic health issues.

 Currently in the accreditation process as a business school, SU makes starting a successful business achievable for all walks of life.
 The university provides their students with a free website, free and low-cost business opportunities and training with easy to follow instructions.